mediaexplorer74/PlayFabExample/README.md

 # PlayFabExample
 Example MonoGame mobile game integrated with PlayFab

-This is an example showing how to use https://github.com/dmanning23/PlayFabBuddy.Core
+This is an example showing how to use the https://github.com/dmanning23/PlayFabBuddy.Core package.